BANGLA SERIES, DAY 1 – 4

 FINAL THOUGHTS

-I knew this place would be chaotic but didn’t expect it almost to be on another level to Pakistan.
-So much to see and do it’s a great first impression.
+I knew this place would be chaotic, but I didn’t expect it to be on another level than Pakistan.
+So much to see and do, it’s a great first impression.

 SAFE TRAVELS, DS x